 This region has a small township at Murchison that is surrounded by four river valleys.
 The GXP substation at Matiri is close to the load centre at Murchison and it has a peak load of approximately 2.9MW.
-The substation has a single bank of transformers, therefore there is no firm capacity available.
-In the event of a single phase transformer unit failure, an 8 hour outage would be required to switch in the spare on site transformer unit.
+The substation has a single 3 phase transformer, therefore there is no firm capacity available.
+In the event of a transformer failure, temporary generation would be deployed until the Transpower mobile substation could be deployed to the site.